Bacterial conjugation: Mechanism

 2.The Hfr cell forms a pilus and attaches to a recipient F- cell.

 3.A nick in one strand of the Hfr cell's chromosome is created.

 4.DNA begins to be transferred from the Hfr cell to the recipient cell while the second strand of its chromosome is being replicated.

 5.The pilus detaches from the recipient cell and retracts.
 The Hfr cell ideally wants to transfer its entire genome to the recipient cell.
 However, due to its large size and inability to keep in contact with the recipient cell, it is not able to do so.

 6.a.
 The F- cell remains F- because the entire F factor sequence was not received.
 Since no homologous recombination occurred, the DNA that was transferred is degraded by enzymes.

 b.
 In very rare cases, the F factor will be completely transferred and the F- cell will become an Hfr cell.

 If the F-plasmid that is transferred has previously been integrated into the donor's genome (producing an Hfr strain ["High Frequency of Recombination"]) some of the donor's chromosomal DNA may also be transferred with the plasmid DNA.
 The amount of chromosomal DNA that is transferred depends on how long the two conjugating bacteria remain in contact.
 In common laboratory strains of E. coli the transfer of the entire bacterial chromosome takes about 100 minutes.
 The transferred DNA can then be integrated into the recipient genome via homologous recombination.

-A cell culture that contains in its population cells with non-integrated F-plasmids usually also contains a few cells that have accidentally integrated their plasmids.
+A cell culture that contains in its population cells with non-integrated F-plasmids usually also contains a few cells that have integrated their plasmids.
 It is these cells that are responsible for the low-frequency chromosomal gene transfers that occur in such cultures.
 Some strains of bacteria with an integrated F-plasmid can be isolated and grown in pure culture.
 Because such strains transfer chromosomal genes very efficiently they are called Hfr (high frequency of recombination).
 The E. coli genome was originally mapped by interrupted mating experiments in which various Hfr cells in the process of conjugation were sheared from recipients after less than 100 minutes (initially using a Waring blender).
 The genes that were transferred were then investigated.

 Since integration of the F-plasmid into the E. coli chromosome is a rare spontaneous occurrence, and since the numerous genes promoting DNA transfer are in the plasmid genome rather than in the bacterial genome, it has been argued that conjugative bacterial gene transfer, as it occurs in the E. coli Hfr system, is not an evolutionary adaptation of the bacterial host, nor is it likely ancestral to eukaryotic sex.